WHATS HOT

 Tracking the 8th and 9th Week of Pregnancy

-From the eighth to the ninth week of , you may start to more pregnancy symptoms as your begins to change.
-These symptoms may include nausea and a sore abdomen.
+From the eighth to the ninth week of , you may start to experience more as your body begins to change.
+These symptoms may include and a sore abdomen.
 If you experience these symptoms, it is likely that you are 8 weeks pregnant.

 Mothers usually wait until the eighth week to announce their pregnancy.
-This gives them time to focus on pregnancy symptoms and adjust to changes in their body.
-Waiting during the first trimester is common because it is a time when can happen.
+This gives them time to focus on and adjust to changes in their body.
+Waiting during the first is common because it is a time when miscarriages can happen.
 However, once the 12-week mark is reached, it is generally considered a positive sign and the mother can feel more confident about sharing the news.

 At nine weeks pregnant, your baby is already gaining weight rapidly.
 During this time, the embryonic tail disappears and your baby’s human form is more evident.
 Your baby’s eyes are fully formed and shut at this point, but will open again by the 28th week.
 The baby starts moving more often inside the amniotic sac using its joints such as knees, elbows, wrists, and ankles.
 The heart may have started beating on twenty-four.

 means feeling more fatigued and stressed.
-This may be the result of not being able to sleep at night or hormonal changes or even your fight with .
-To be able to battle sleeplessness, you may want to change positions to prevent restlessness when in bed.
-Moreover, is the most common complaint.
+This may be the result of not being able to sleep at night or hormonal changes or even your fight with morning sickness.
+To be able to battle sleeplessness, you may want to change sleeping positions to prevent restlessness when in bed.
+Moreover, heartburn is the most common complaint.

 Whether you are 8 weeks pregnant or more, it does not matter.
-The fact is there is still a need to work for the and safety of your inside you.
-Getting enough rest and relaxation is crucial .
+The fact is there is still a need to for the and safety of your child inside you.
+Getting enough rest and relaxation is crucial during pregnancy.
 Try to establish a bedtime routine to ensure you are getting enough sleep.
 If you are experiencing heartburn, talk to your doctor about ways to relieve the discomfort.

-For women over 35, it’s suggested to do tests like chorionic villus sampling (CVS) at week 9 of pregnancy.
-These tests are done to check for chromosomal abnormalities and genetic disorders.
+For women over 35, it’s suggested to do prenatal tests like chorionic villus sampling (CVS) at week 9 of pregnancy.
+These tests are done to check for chromosomal abnormalities and genetic .
 Although the accuracy is in 99% it cannot, however, detect the severity of the illness.

 Previous Article